microsoft/restler-fuzzer/restler/checkers/README.md

 the subclasses' logs and maintaining data members that are shared across all checkers.
 The CheckerBase class also declares and/or defines functions that are required for each checker subclass.

+See the checkers in this directory for examples.

 ## Data Members:
 * _checker_log: The CheckerLog log file for the checker
 * _req_collection: A reference to the RequestCollection object shared throughout restler